 The British government’s TINA (Technology Innovation Needs Analysis) identifies 27.4GW, 128GWh (i.e. average 5 hours’ duration) storage requirements by 2050.

 Our own analysis suggests a need for 17-20GW in the UK.
 Across the EU the need is about 10 times this, and globally about 100 times to an estimated 7TW of capacity, or 3,500 plants of 500MW.
-And this is just to support intermittent generation, without considering supporting renewables for baseload or for supplanting hydrocarbons in heating and transportation, which would again increase the market by a further 6-10 times.
+And this is just to support intermittent generation, without considering supporting renewables for baseload or for helping supplant hydrocarbons in heating and transportation, which would again increase the market by a further 3-6 times for baseload, and ~10 times for transportation and heating.

 National Grid’s Gone Green scenario forecasts 75.5GW actual demand (plus 5-10% capacity margin required = 85GW demand) by 2040 to be satisfied by just 22.2GW of dispatchable (on-demand) and baseload generation.
 The remaining 63GW is unreliable: intermittent renewables, interconnectors (neighbouring countries’ peaks mostly coincide with ours), CCS (all projects cancelled as too expensive) and nuclear (expensive).